It’s hard not to be repetitive when you blog as much as I do.

 Long-tail keywords help us do that.

-Let’s take a look at the SEMRush report for my site, NeilPatel.com.
+Let’s take a look at the Ubersuggest report for my site, NeilPatel.com.

-There are obvious keywords like digital marketing, SEO, Pinterest, and affiliate marketing, but can you really think of 88,834 keywords?
+I rank for 1.2 million keywords, many of which are related to digital marketing, SEO, Pinterest, and affiliate marketing.
+But can you really think of all 1.2 million?

-You’ll eventually have to extend to long-tail keywords, and I have a pretty even distribution of around 8-10,000 pages occupying the lower results on SERPs.
+You’ll eventually have to extend to long-tail keywords, and I have a pretty even distribution of around 8,000 to 10,000 pages occupying the lower results on SERPs.

 6. Long-tail keywords fuel your blog strategy